-Inaccuracies in mesh layers’ scale, rotation and positioning can be corrected and saved in the mesh layer file using the Scale and Rotate tool.
+Inaccuracies in mesh layers’ scale, rotation and positioning can easily be corrected and saved in the mesh layer file using the Scale and Rotate tool.
 Similar modifications can also be made in the mesh layer’s property sheet but these modification will only affect the mesh layer saved in the project's Fly file, and will not be saved to the mesh layer itself.
 More about: Setting and editing 3D mesh layer properties >

 To scale, rotate, and reposition a mesh layer: